pvolnov/hot-connector/README.md

 }
 ```

-The script `https://hot-labs.org/hot-wallet.js` called in a standalone iframe if the user decides to use this wallet on the site.
-The script implements the NearWallet wallet class and registers it in a special object
+The `executor` endpoint called in a standalone iframe if the user decides to use this wallet on the site.
+The script implements the [NearWallet](./src/types/wallet.ts) wallet class and registers it in a special object
 `window.selector.ready(yourNearWallet)`

 After that, the library delegates user requests directly to `yourNearWallet` via `iframe.postMessage` communication.